GalaKrond-jkr0404/socket/README.md

 # socket
-just some files to learn socket.IO yup
+just some files to learn socket.IO